telus-archive/pagerduty-dashboard/README.md

 ### "Other" Group

 If one or more services within the other group are failing, the group gets broken up into two pieces, one holding the offline/failing services and the other holding the online/okay services.

-### Data Processing

-The original properties of the services remain unchanged throughout their processing (so this can be used as an invariant).
-However, new attributes do get added server-side which get used client-side, like `properName`.